 The TransSCOT project aims to support collaborators with CRC research.
 We will do this by:

-- Managing a large blood bank of the same patients (serum and EDTA)
+- Managing a large blood bank of the same patients (serum and EDTA) (Oxford)

-- constructing a biobank of tissue microarrays containing tumour centre and invasive edge from the SCOT tissue blocks for use in future projects
+- Constructing a biobank of tissue microarrays containing tumour centre and invasive edge from the SCOT tissue blocks for use in future projects

 - Extracting DNA and RNA for sequencing and future projects

-- building a comprehensive database of anonymised information for data mining projects, including, but not limited to: anonymised linked clinical data, anonymised pathology data, anonymised genomic and transcriptomics data, shared outputs and results from collaborators to build upon existing research.
+- Building a comprehensive database of anonymised information for data mining projects, including, but not limited to: anonymised linked clinical data, anonymised pathology data, anonymised genomic and transcriptomics data, shared outputs and results from collaborators to build upon existing research.